 Testing is quick and straightforward.
-There are two main ways the sample can be collected:
+There are 2 main ways the sample can be collected:

 - using a swab – a small cotton bud is gently wiped over the area that might be infected, such as inside the vagina or penis

-- peeing into a container – this should ideally be done at least one or two hours after you last peed
+- peeing into a container – this should ideally be done at least 1 or 2 hours after you last peed

 Most sexual health clinics can look at the sample straightaway under the microscope and see the parasite.
 In some clinics and at your GP, the swab needs to be sent away to a lab to make the diagnosis.

-The test is more accurate from vagina samples and less accurate from penile and urine samples.
+The test is more accurate from vagina samples.
+It's less accurate from penile and urine samples.

 Antibiotics will get rid of the infection.
-You should avoid having sex until one week after you and your partner(s) have been treated.
+You should avoid having sex until 1 week after you and your partner(s) have been treated.